-If you want to know about how to get blood out of fabric?
-And work as quickly as possible with this fabric items to save your fabric or clothes.
+If you want to know how to get blood out of fabric?
+And work as quickly as possible with these fabric items to save your fabric or clothes.

 An example of this is that the stain should be treated immediately, preventing it from drying, impregnated in the fabric and its removal is more difficult.
 Beyond this, there’re a number of tricks and solutions that we can use in our home when our white clothes get stained with blood.